yairm210/Civ-IV/README.md

 1. Run Unciv
 2. Select Mods
 3. Sort and Filter for "Civ IV"
-4. Select "Civ IV"
+4. Select Civ IV
 5. Press Download
 6. Start a new game
-7. For the Base Ruleset, select "Civ IV"
+7. For the Base Ruleset, select Civ IV

 ## Expansions